 A student who is suspended or dismissed for failure to resume or maintain good academic standing will be notified in writing (e-mail communication) before the start of the subsequent term.
-Students may appeal the suspension or dismissal decision based on documented extenuating circumstances by submitting a written request and supporting documentation to the Deputy Dean, copying the Senior Director of Academic Experience, within ten business days of the date of the suspension or dismissal's notification.
+Students may appeal the suspension or dismissal decision based on documented extenuating circumstances by submitting a written request and supporting documentation to the Deputy Dean, copying the Assistant Dean, Student Experience Strategy, within ten business days of the date of the suspension or dismissal's notification.